thephez/dpp-spec/docs/identity.md

     );
 ```

 **Note:** The identity `id` uses the Dash Platform specific `application/x.dash.dpp.identifier` content media type.
-For additional information, please refer to the [js-dpp PR 252](https://github.com/dashevo/js-dpp/pull/252) that introduced it and [Identifier.js](https://github.com/dashevo/js-dpp/blob/v0.17.0/lib/identifier/Identifier.js).
+For additional information, please refer to the [js-dpp PR 252](https://github.com/dashevo/js-dpp/pull/252) that introduced it and [Identifier.js](https://github.com/dashevo/js-dpp/blob/v0.19.1/lib/identifier/Identifier.js).

 ## Identity publicKeys

 The identity `publicKeys` array stores information regarding each public key associated with the identity.
 Each identity must have at least one public key.

-**Note:** As of Dash Platform Protocol [version 0.16](https://github.com/dashevo/js-dpp/pull/234), any public key(s) assigned to an identity must be unique (not already used by any identity).
-Prior versions checked (at most) the first key only.
+**Note:** Any public key(s) assigned to an identity must be unique (not already used by any identity).

 Each item in the `publicKeys` array consists an object containing: